 Our Experienced Criminal Defense Attorneys Can Help You Decide Whether the First Offender Program Is Right for You

 If you are facing first-time drug possession charges, the prosecutor is likely to offer entry in the First Offender Program as part of a plea agreement.
 While it may be tempting to jump at this offer in exchange for a dismissal of the charges, this may not be in your best interests.
 For example, you may have defenses that will result in a true dismissal—even if you think that you are guilty.
-Let our experienced criminal defense attorney build a strong defense and help you make the best decision for your circumstances.
+Let our Fairfax marijuana attorneys build a strong defense and help you make the best decision for your circumstances.
 To schedule your free consultation, start an online chat today.